TLeTu/claims-dev/README.md

 This architecture is designed to solve several common challenges in data engineering:

-*   **Unified Data Platform (Single Source of Truth):** By centralizing data from operational databases into a Delta Lake, this project creates a single, reliable source for all analytics.
-This eliminates data silos and ensures consistency across reports and dashboards.
+*   **Unified 360-Degree View:** By combining structured data from databases (CDC Stream), unstructured files like photos and documents (Object Stream), and high-velocity IoT data (Telematics Stream), this platform creates a complete, 360-degree view of each claim and customer.
+This breaks down data silos and enables holistic analysis.

-*   **Real-Time Analytics:** Traditional analytics often relies on slow, nightly batch jobs.
-This platform enables real-time dashboards and monitoring by capturing data changes as they happen.
-For example, you can monitor incoming claims, track processing status, or detect fraudulent activity with minimal delay.
+*   **Real-Time Analytics and Fraud Detection:** Instead of relying on slow, nightly batch jobs, this platform enables real-time monitoring.
+For example, you can create dashboards to track incoming claims status against SLAs, or build models that analyze telematics data *as it arrives* to flag risky driving behavior or detect fraudulent claim patterns instantly.

+*   **Enriched and Automated Claims Processing:** The ability to process unstructured data from the Object Stream (e.g., using OCR on claim forms or image analysis on vehicle damage photos) alongside structured claim data allows for a higher degree of automation and more accurate claim assessment.

 *   **Decoupling Analytics from Operational Systems:** Running complex, long-running analytical queries directly against a production database can degrade its performance.
 This architecture offloads the analytical workload to a separate, optimized system (Spark and Trino), protecting the performance of the source application.

 *   **Data Auditing and Historical Analysis:** Delta Lake's "time travel" feature versions the data with every change.
 This allows you to query the state of a claim or policy at any point in time, which is invaluable for auditing, debugging data pipelines, and reproducing historical reports.

-*   **Scalable and Future-Proof Data Platform:** The components are highly scalable and handle schema evolution gracefully.
-If columns are added to the source tables, the pipeline can adapt without breaking, making the platform robust and easy to maintain.
+*   **Scalable and Future-Proof Data Platform:** The use of cloud-native, distributed components (Kafka, Spark, S3, Trino) ensures the platform can scale to handle growing data volumes and evolving business requirements, such as adding new data sources or more complex analytical models.